 As your child experiments with this kit, she will learn the important skills of following directions and problem solving, along with the fundamentals of switches and circuits.
 Her confidence will grow as she experiences the success of creating her own light and sound with the flip of a switch.

-Wipe Clean: Early Learning Activity Book
+15. Wipe Clean Activity Book

 My 4-year-old has had this book for awhile now, and she loves it!
 And her dad and I love that it helps her sit quietly during church and sometimes even little brother’s naptime.